American History: What Is Justice?

 Handbells and Music Theory: In Eighth Grade Handbells each student plays two or three bells with one bell sounding one note.
 Students learn to set up the equipment and to care for the bells.
 Students use their cumulative knowledge to decode the music to create melodies together.
 This is the culmination of many years of music note-reading study where all aspects of rhythm, melody, harmony, expression, and form come into play.
 Students share performances in Morning Meeting.

-Orchestra: Students join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
+Orchestra: Students in Grades Fifth through Eighth join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
 The Orchestra plays in Morning Meeting and at the Spring Concert.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring.

 Drama: Eighth Grade students perform in two distinct productions in their final year.
 The Eighth Grade play, which reflects the students’ study of American history and literature, draws from the work of classic American writers such as Mark Twain, Langston Hughes, Thornton Wilder, Eudora Welty, F. Scott Fitzgerald, O. Henry, Damon Runyon, James Thurber, and Edgar Allan Poe.